 This laboratory grown cartilage does not yet have the consistency and stability of natural cartilage.
 It is softer and does not yet provide smooth surfaces with the superb anti-friction features of the natural cartilage.

 Second Surgical Appointment - Cartilage Implantation is performed by arthroscopic procedure

-This appointment is for a second minimally invasive arthroscopic knee procedure which has been introduced and perfected by Dr Peter Baum.
+This appointment is for a second minimally invasive arthroscopic knee procedure which has been introduced and perfected by the founder of the Gelenk-Klinik.
 First the damaged cartilage is cleaned out, then newly grown cartilage cells are inserted as three dimensional spheres of cartilage and spread over the damaged area of the cartilage surfaces in the joint.
 Here they grow into the existing healthy cartilage.
 The cartilage transplant providing a plug to repair the joint.
 The new healthy cartilage provides all the protective functions that were missing in the injured joint.
 The joint surface is covered with elastic, smooth and viable cartilage, that can resist the challenges of sports and work.
 As the implanted cartilage matches the properties of the natural cartilage there is no risk of rejection from the surrounding cartilage tissues.

 Healing - the regenerated cartilage becomes strong and durable within 3 months